 A company that made its name with the box oven that transforms an ordinary grill into a pizza oven, BakerStone improves on their original design with the Original Portable.
 This design, albeit bulky, splits the base unit and oven chamber for improved portability.
-Two powerful burners generate 25,000 BTUs to efficiently heat the oversized pizza box from below, churning out pizzas up to 13" quickly and with ease.
-The fact that the burner unit separates from the oven box allows for you to pivot from pizza oven to an on-the-go grill or griddle setup for multi-functional outdoor cooking.
+Two powerful burners generate 25,000 BTUs to heat the oversized pizza box from below efficiently, churning out pizzas up to 13" quickly and with ease.
+The fact that the burner unit separates from the oven box allows for you to pivot from a pizza oven to an on-the-go grill or griddle setup for multi-functional outdoor cooking.
 And the oven box can even still be placed on a full-size gas or charcoal grill for ultimate versatility.

-We discussed the ability of the oven housing to deliver both conductive heat to cook the bottom crust, and radiative heat to the upper crust, but that is really only two-thirds of the total equation.
+We discussed the ability of the oven housing to deliver conductive heat to cook the bottom crust and radiative heat to the upper crust, but that is only two-thirds of the total equation.
 The open-front means that there are only five sides to the firebox.
 But what isn't immediately evident is that there is a gap between the pizza stone itself and the back wall, through which the back burner pumps convective heat to both drive airflow and maintain a consistent internal temperature averaging an impressive 780°F.

-The position and design of the powerful burners play a major role in the remarkable heat output of the BakerStone oven.
+The position and design of the powerful burners play a significant role in the remarkable heat output of the BakerStone oven.
 As mentioned above, the outer U-shaped burner drives the convective heat transfer through an opening in the back — a design concept that draws heavily on the heat transfer of a wood-fired oven: from the back, over the pizza, and out the open front.
 But since the firebox is inset from the exterior walls, a surrounding air gap is also heated by this same burner.
 The conductive heat is supported by a second burner located directly underneath the pizza stone.

 Ease of Use

-In terms of accessibility, the forgiveness of a slightly slower cook rate combined with the overall ease of firing makes the BakerStone the most approachable option for novice cooks.
+In terms of accessibility, the forgiveness of a slightly slower cook rate combined with the overall ease of firing makes the BakerStone one of the most approachable options for novice cooks.
 While the reflective internal chambers of other stainless steel ovens can quickly lead to blackened crusts, one doesn't need to manage the output of these burners to avoid overcooking a pizza.
 That is, of course, not to say that these burners aren't powerful — it may be necessary to turn the burners down to manage the overall temperature of the oven.
 We simply mean that you won't have to fine-tune the burner level each time you launch a pizza into the oven.

 — Aaron Rice